About UsThe Madthings and other stories

 The current “madthings” bought the house in 2012 with the aim of slowly bringing Firmount house back to life, window by window and floor by floor aswell as bringing Firmount forward into a gathering place with a welcome for all.

 David and Eilín bought Firmount in late 2012.
 They had always wanted to renovate an old house.
 Now they know better!
 Their aim is to create a house that will bring people together through good food, laughter, nature and community.
 They spend their evenings renovating the windows, doors and drainpipes of Firmount and weekends trying new recipes with their children.
-Their aim is a simpler life for all – one where they can welcome you to their home at Firmount and share life stories over a good meal and perhaps a walk through their garden, shop and cafe.
+Their aim is a simpler life for all – one where they can welcome you to their home at Firmount and offer you a retreat, away from it all.